 No one ever expects a dental emergency to happen to them; however, one in six Americans face this situation every year.
 If you find yourself in this position, you may not know where to turn or what to do.
 If you suddenly find yourself with an injury or an emergency that affects your teeth or gums, Boyd & Walther Dental Associates are here for you.
 We have an emergency dentist in Tallahassee who can provide you with the quick care you need to restore your oral health.

 Dental emergencies can come in a variety of forms, such as a broken tooth or an abscess.
 No matter the situation that you are facing, time is of the utmost importance to save your tooth from needing to be removed.
-If you find yourself with a problem that requires immediate care, the first thing to do is to calm down and call our dental office.
-Then, there are several things you can do at home.
+If you find yourself with a problem that requires immediate care, the first thing to do is to stay calm and call our dental office, especially if you notice any of the following emergencies below.

 While dental emergencies are time-sensitive, in most cases, they don’t require you to visit your local emergency room.
 There are exceptions, though.
 One of them is a suspected broken jaw.
 Therefore, if you have acute pain in this area, don’t hesitate to head to the emergency room for immediate attention.

 For a case of excessive oral bleeding, you should also seek immediate care.
 As a general rule, any bleeding that continues for more than 10 minutes is approaching dangerous territory.
 To prevent any life-threatening conditions from developing, it’s better to err on the side of caution and visit the emergency room.